Gooey Chocolate Rolo Cookies Everyone Comes Back For

 • To store: baked cookies with the Rolos will stay fresh at room temperature in an airtight container for up to 4 days or in the fridge for up to 1 week.

-• Freezer: baked cookies with the Rolos freeze well for up to 3 months.
+• Freezer: Baked cookies with Rolos and frozen well for up to 3 months.
 Thaw overnight in the fridge and enjoy.
 You can also freeze the cookie dough for up to 3 months.
 Stuff the cookie dough with the Rolos then place them on a baking sheet in the freezer for 30 minutes to flash freeze.
 Transfer them to a freezer bag and remove as much air as possible.
-Allow to sit a room temperature while the oven preheats then bake from frozen.
+Allow to sit at room temperature while the oven preheats then bake from frozen.
 Add 1-2 minutes to the bake them, if needed.

 Nutrition